-Roy Andrew Seaton, the longest serving dean in the history of Kansas State University College of Engineering, filled that position from 1920-1949.
+Roy Andrew Seaton, the longest serving dean in the history of the Carl R. Ice College of Engineering at Kansas State University, filled that position from 1920-1949.
 His illustrious career was one of commitment and leadership to both engineering education and the engineering profession.

 During his tenure, Seaton established the curriculums of architectural engineering, chemical engineering, landscape architecture and industrial arts; formed and organized Steel Ring; and began the tradition of the annual Engineering Open House.

 He actively promoted the upgrading of engineering education that eventually led to the accreditation of engineering schools across the country, and laid the foundation for the Kansas law that required those practicing as professional engineers to be licensed and registered as such.
 He received the prestigious Lamme Medal for Achievement in Engineering Education.

 In the spirit of this legacy, the Seaton Society was established in 1999 to recognize donors who provide significant annual gifts to support the Carl R. Ice College of Engineering.